Advancing Health Equity, Addressing Disparities (AHEAD AZ)

 six image bubbles forming a hub showing a female hiker, a man getting vaccinated, people working, a physician caring for a patient and a grandmother with her grand daughter

-Advancing Health Equity, Addressing Disparities (AHEAD AZ) is a UArizona Center for Rural Health program funded through the AZ Department of Health Services (ADHS) – Centers for Disease Control and Prevention (CDC) National Initiative to address COVID-19 health disparities among populations at high risk for COVID-19 morbidity and mortality.
+Advancing Health Equity, Addressing Disparities (AHEAD AZ) was a University of Arizona Center for Rural Health program funded through the AZ Department of Health Services (ADHS) – Centers for Disease Control and Prevention (CDC) National Initiative to address COVID-19 health disparities among populations at high risk for COVID-19 morbidity and mortality.

 AHEAD Fast Facts

-In collaboration with community partners across the state, the work of AHEAD AZ aims to promote community resilience focusing on the following areas:
+In collaboration with community partners across the state, the work of AHEAD AZ promotes community resilience focusing on the following areas:

 • Community education and engagement